 The open-access textbook Minimalist Data Wrangling with Python by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF; a printed version can be ordered from Amazon: AU CA DE ES FR IT JP NL PL SE UK US).
 It is a non-profit project.
-Although available online, this is a whole course; it should be read from the beginning to the end.
-In particular, refer to the Preface for general introductory remarks.
+Although available online, it is a whole course; it should be read from the beginning to the end.
+Refer to the Preface for general introductory remarks.
 Any bug/typo reports/fixes are appreciated.
 Also, make sure to check out my other book, Deep R Programming .

-Data science1 aims at making sense of and generating predictions from data that have2 been collected in copious quantities from various sources, such as physical sensors, surveys, online forms, access logs, and (pseudo)random number generators, to name a few.
-They can take diverse forms, e.g., vectors, matrices, and other tensors, graphs/networks, audio/video streams, text, etc.
+Data science aims at making sense of and generating predictions from data that have been collected in copious quantities from various sources, such as physical sensors, surveys, online forms, access logs, and (pseudo)random number generators, to name a few.
+They can take diverse forms, e.g., vectors, matrices, and other tensors, graphs/networks, audio/video streams, or text.

 Researchers in psychology, economics, sociology, agriculture, engineering, cybersecurity, biotechnology, pharmacy, sports science, medicine, and genetics, amongst many others, need statistical methods to make discoveries as well as confirm or falsify existing theories.
 What is more, with the increased availability of open data, everyone can do remarkable work for the common good, e.g., by volunteering for non-profit NGOs or debunking false news and overzealous acts of wishful thinking on any side of the political spectrum.

 Overall, data science (and its different flavours, including operational research, machine learning, business and artificial intelligence) can be applied wherever we have some relevant data at hand and there is a need to improve or understand the underlying processes.

 Miniaturisation, increased computing power, cheaper storage, and the popularity of various internet services all caused data to become ubiquitous.
 Think about how much information people consume and generate when they interact with different news feeds or social media on their phones.

 Data usually do not come in a tidy and tamed form.
 Data wrangling is the very broad process of appropriately curating raw information chunks and then exploring the underlying data structure so that they become analysable.